e271828e/Flight.jl/docs/notes/design/framework_design.md

 §17.5's init-consistency pointer (now noting that boundary zero's due `h` discharges most of the obligation).
-In v0.17: **the sketch refresh** (row 73) — `sketch_decoder.jl` rewritten to the settled design (stores-and-views signatures, the full declaration inventory with `locals` and auto-publication, a named summing junction, type-based assemblies with `connections`/`exports`) and `sketch_io.jl` likewise (root slots as exported faces, slot exclusivity and derived liveness superseding the
+In v0.17: **the sketch refresh** (row 73) — `sketch_decoder.jl` rewritten to the settled design (stores-and-views signatures, the full declaration inventory with `local_types` and auto-publication, a named summing junction, type-based assemblies with `connections`/`exports`) and `sketch_io.jl` likewise (root slots as exported faces, slot exclusivity and derived liveness superseding the